Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 The Revenants unique ability is to invoke the powers of certain legendary figures of the past.
 Swapping between these figuers changes the five skills on the right side of your skill bar.

  - Herald

+   Herald is the Heart of Thorns Elite-Specialization of the Revenant.
+You gain acess to the new legend Glint, which is designed around supporting others.
+His new weapon is a shield.

  - Renegade

+   Renegade is the Path of Fire one.
+The new Legends is (TODO, a char).
+You gain the ability to summon spirits that help you in combat, the new weapon is (TODO).

 ## 4.3.3 Warrior